Connecting data and technology to fuel seamless experiences

 In July 2018, Sitecore and Salesforce launched Sitecore Connect.
 This connecter makes Sitecore CMS content instantly available in Marketing Cloud, letting users quickly create and edit emails, landing pages and other marketing assets.
 Sitecore Connect also acts as a doorway between Sitecore and Salesforce, effectively connecting the data you need to fuel seamless online and offline experiences.
 By connecting these data sources, you can harness the power of personalization, AI and analytics tools.

 Let’s go back to our mattress company example.
 A company could be capturing onsite browsing data to fuel hyper-personalized onsite experiences and showcasing the products and promotions most relevant to a customer’s onsite behavior.
-But what if that same customer visits a store, tests mattresses in person and changes their preferences?
-What if the sales associate updates these preferences in their in-store system?
-Without integrated systems, the customer is going to see outdated product recommendations when they return to the mattress company’s website.

 Customer expectations are in a state of flux and connected experiences are quickly becoming the status quo.
 This poses an integration challenge for businesses.
 But customers of Sitecore and Salesforce have a leg up thanks to a connector that’s allowing them to fuel omnichannel personalization.
 We believe the best way to help our customers—and in turn their customers—is for IT and marketing to converge.
 Together, Sitecore and Salesforce are tackling the data collection and connectivity issues businesses are struggling with every day.